wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Install Stimulus `npm install @hotwired/stimulus --save`
 - TBC: Due to Stimulus being an ES6 module and Wagtail's codebase transpiling to ES5, TypeScript/Webpack and Jest will need to be configured to ensure that this library within node modules is to be transpiled also.
+  - The Stimulus `package.json` has the usual ES modules, UMD, TypeScript definition file split:
+    - "module": "dist/stimulus.js",
+    - "main": "dist/stimulus.umd.js",
+    - "types": "dist/types/index.d.ts",
+  - If anything we could configure TypeScript to transpile less – there’s no reason for us to not set it with a more modern target of es2020 or maybe even more recent.
+  - This needs further discussion and testing.
 - Set up a file `client/src/includes/stimulus.ts` which will contain the Stimulus application set up and register of initial controllers, it should export a named export `initStimulus` which will allow for control over when the Application is set up.
 - The dispatched events and event listeners should be set up as described in the documentation snippets below.
 - We should provide a simple way to register custom controllers, without any prior knowledge of how JavaScript classes work or needing a build tool.
 This way developers, who want to, can use this framework for their own custom JS interactive code.